grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The welded steel plating of the docking bay tube extended 10 meters or so beyond the dock office which marked the close end of the docking bay, where it was set against the sea mount.
 Just beyond the dock office the tube angled upwards, and Percy had to walk up a steep ramp.
 Then the tube narrowed to five or six meters wide, and passed through a thick bulkhead with a large watertight door that could be closed by massive hydraulics.
 Most underwater docks had some kind of system like this.
 Small leaks on the docks could be repaired while pumps moved the water out.
 But if a something major happened, say a docked submarine ripped away leaving a giant hole in the dock, this door could be closed, divers would go in and make repairs, and they could then blow the water out of the dock with a high pressure system.
 Of course, that wouldn't save anyone trapped on the other side of the door when it closed, or keep any open cargo bays in docked subs from flooding.
 These underwater docks were in fact incredibly dangerous, and the stories of failures --- more of them than anyone would care to admit --- were the stuff of submariner's nightmares.
 The repressed fear of a dock failure was an odd sense for a seagoing person, since traditionally ports were associated with safety for ships.

 A little further up the ramp from the watertight bulkhead, the steel plating ended where it was bolted and sealed into the raw rock of the seamount.
 The space widened here.
 This whole part of the depot was hollowed out of the underground stone and the walls were left as raw, cut rock.
-In places the lines of drill holes could still be seen where explosives had been placed to more quickly open spaces for the chamber during its consstruction.
+In places the lines of drill holes could still be seen where explosives had been placed to more quickly open spaces for the chamber during its construction.
 This was all pretty unusual and expensive.
 Most depots with an underwater dock kept the underground construction to a minimum and moved as much of the operation to the surface as was practical.
 Percy sensed that there must be some discreet Authority funding behind this place.

 The upward slope also became far less dramatic, just a slight upward ramp.
 But the ramp was maintained for an obvious reason: few underground spaces were totally dry and this one was not an exception.
 The ramp slowly drained a fetid and oily moisture down the middle of the open space of the upper parts of the depot.
 And the water carried along with it the accumulated grime of a working floor of industrial and commercial projects: metal shavings, coffee grounds, oils and solvents, and random bits of floating garbage.
-It was all collected in a sluiceway covered by choked and rusting grating that was supposed to keep any of this stuff from running further down to the docking bay.
+It was all collected in a sluice-way covered by choked and rusting grating that was supposed to keep any of this stuff from running further down to the docking bay.

 The wet grit ground under the hard soles of Captain Percy's boots as she made her way up the length of the merchant exchange floor, stepping around the places where oil or garbage had pooled on the uneven rock of the ground.